 Fade To Gray: The Pictures

 At age eleven I was given my first camera as a Christmas gift, a Kodak Instamatic.
-That was the start of a life-long addiction to photography.
+That was the start of a life-long interest in photography.
 I have taken photographs ever since then, relishing in the excitement every time I picked up a packet of prints from the camera shop.
 My first real SLR camera was a Pentax Spotmatic F given to me by a friend in exchange for borrowing my trail bike (it never came back) around the age of 18.
 In 1979 I was offered a job as a news photographer with the Gisborne Herald.
 I did this for the next seven years.
 I was taught by Alan Peake how to not only take a useable news photo (in black and white) but to wind film, develop film, make prints and all the secret tricks of the darkroom trade.
-Wonderful years, all before colour photos where used in news papers that I am so grateful to have experienced.
+Wonderful years, all before colour photos where used in newspapers that I am so grateful to have experienced.
 During this time I sought to understand the magic of photography, particularly from a news perspective.
 Many years later I found my true niche as a scenic photographer, seeking to show the world the special beauty of the Gisborne-East Cape region.

 The Black & Whites